Canada is expanding the travel restrictions it initially put in place for most foreign travelers at the start of the coronavirus pandemic.

 Immigration to Canada to continue

 Throughout the coronavirus epidemic, Canada continued to hold Express Entry draws, inviting would-be immigrants to apply for permanent residence.
 However, bi-weekly draws are only for those selected in the Canadian Experience category and those who have received provincial nominations.
-Canada held a raffle for all programs in early July, which included applicants for the Foreign Skilled Worker Program.
+Canada held a raffle for all programs in early July, which included applicants for the Federal Skilled Worker Program.
 At least one Express Entry draw is expected to take place next week, given the government’s previous activities.

 The Provincial Nominee Program (PNP) was also operational during the pandemic, although most provinces implemented special measures.
 Saskatchewan, for example, has measures in place to help applicants not lose their chance to obtain permanent residence, and Alberta only invites immigrants who are in the province.
 Promising immigrants have been invited from British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Nova Scotia, and Prince Edward Island.
 Quebec has also invited candidates for immigration.